lorenzwalthert/git-search-mcp/README.md

 # Git Search MCP Server

 ***
 This is an experimental project.
+No warranty.
 ***

-MCP server to find relevant git diffs.
+Read-only MCP server to find relevant git diffs.
 In contrast to plain file analysis, this can
 * establish a connection between commit messages and diffs for relevant regular expressions.
 * reduce noise from the context window by focussing on a diff instead of whole files.